Gavin-Yinld/csmFinder/readme.md

 chr1	3021720
 ...
 ```
-The 4-CpG segments could be extracted as follow:
+For bulk methylome, the 4-CpG segments could be extracted as follow:
 In R console,
 ```perl
 library('csmFinder')